Digvijay Singh (golfer): Personal life

-Singh is married to Chitra Sarwara, the daughter of former Haryana revenue minister Ch.
-Nirmal Singh, herself being an international volleyball player and currently serving as the municipal corporator for Ambala Nagar Nigam in Haryana.
+Singh is married to Chitra Sarwara, the daughter of former Haryana revenue minister Nirmal Singh, herself being an international volleyball player and currently serving as the municipal corporator for Ambala Nagar Nigam in Haryana.

 Jyoti Randhawa is Singh's former brother-in-law.
 His sister Bollywood actress Chitrangada Singh was married to Randhawa before they were divorced.
 Randhawa introduced Singh to the game at age 17 and he is the one who encouraged Singh to turn professional.